artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

     beq x4, x4, L7
 ```

-6. Perform the simulation of one iteration of loop L7 in the Single-Cycle processor, cycle-by-cycle, and analyze the control/data signals shown in red in the following figure.
+- Perform the cycle-by-cycle simulation of the first iteration of loop L7 in the Single-Cycle processor.
+Analyze and explain the control/data signals shown in red in the following figure for each instruction within the loop.

 ![image](https://github.com/user-attachments/assets/9ae3407b-0b31-4796-8aa8-c7d7ad02dc8f)

-7. These are the screenshots showing the execution of each instruction in the loop and the explanation of the control/data signals:
+SOLUTION:

 - ```LW``` instruction:
 ![image](https://github.com/user-attachments/assets/eac7cb38-1c60-4ab9-a0a2-d7cb44f56eb8)